theogravity/objection-generator/README.md

           # columns to index
           # values will always be converted to snake case
           columns: ['age', 'name']
+      exclude:
+        # exclude these fields from being generated in the migration file
+        # this is if you want to have a field defined in the model
+        # but not in the database
+        columns: ['someOtherField']
   Movie:
     tableName: movies
     jsonSchema: